-To meet this requirement, ISDA used its inhouse resources to develop a standardized approach benchmarking initiative, which has grown by demand and now provides highly detailed analysis on more than 100 hypothetical portfolios and three standardized approaches to 70 banks and 20 regulators across 20 countries on four continents.
-The ability to provide this level and volume of service has been made possible by ISDA's in-house technology platform, PerunTM.
+To meet this requirement, ISDA used its in-house resources to develop a standardized approach benchmarking initiative, which has grown by demand and now provides highly detailed analysis on more than 100 hypothetical portfolios and three standardized approaches to 70 banks and 20 regulators across 20 countries on four continents.
+The ability to provide this level and volume of service has been made possible by ISDA's in-house technology platform, PerunTM, which is used by participating banks and an increasing number of regulators.